bmos1/bmos1/webapp-common.md

 * Find file uploads in the app (images, texts, doc)
 * Identify programming language
+* Identify if block list or filters can be bypassed
 * Try to upload a webshell `/usr/share/webshells`
 * Identify underlying OS
 * Setup a TCP listener `nc -nlvp 4444`